About Us

 families succeed since 1990.

 Foundation Communities is a local, homegrown nonprofit.
 We provide affordable, attractive homes and free on-site support services for thousands of families with kids, as well as veterans, seniors, and individuals with disabilities.
 We offer an innovative, proven model that empowers our residents and neighbors to achieve educational success, financial stability, and healthier lifestyles.
-We own and operate 28 apartment communities. – 25 in Austin and three more in North Texas.
+We operate 30 apartment communities. – 27 in Austin and three more in North Texas.

 STORIES OF HOPE